bohdan-dutchak/NBAdrafter/README.md

 #### Next steps
   - Complete first 4 weeks and start the project.

-#### Brief list on notes for this week
+#### Brief list of notes for this week
   - There are two paradigms of estimation of the model:
     1. Prediction (focusing on the result i.e. the output variable)
     2. Inference (providing analytics of the different trends and relations between variables)
   - Regarding to the paradigms, there is a trade-off between more flexible (Deep learning, SVM, Boosting, Bagging, GAM) and more interpretable models (Lasso, OLS).
-The more flexible model is, the bigger *variance* it has and vice versa with *bias*.
+The more flexible model is, the bigger *variance* it has and vice versa with *bias*.\
+  Bias is kinda squared error, the worse model fits the training data, the bigger bias is.\
+  Variance is the difference in fits between datasets.
   - Learning of the model can be supervised or unsupervised (more rarelly semi-supervised), which depends on the existence of the response variable.
   - Very low MSE on training data may indicate overfitting.
   - bias-variance trade-off is an estimation method of test MSE by result train variable.